What Faith in Jesus Misses for Salvation in Christ

 "We in the Protestant tradition believe the church is always reforming, but this reforming must retain a focused eye on Scripture.
 Matthew Bates's Gospel Allegiance reforms the gospel of evangelicalism by undertaking an adventurous journey through gospel texts in the New Testament.
 He challenges major pastor-theologians to give a more accurate gospel by adding his own strong voice--one of many highlights.
 Never strident, never exceeding the clarity of Scripture, but always relentless in its conviction that the true gospel deserves to be given its fullness--Gospel Allegiance is a must-read for the church."

-Scot McKnight, Julius R. Mantey Chair of New Testament, Northern Seminary; author of The King Jesus Gospel
+Scot McKnight, professor of New Testament, Northern Seminary; author of The King Jesus Gospel

 Kyle Idleman, teaching pastor, Southeast Christian Church, Louisville, Kentucky; author of Not a Fan